aida-dataset-register/aida-dataset-register.github.io/index.md

 ---
 image: "https://medtech4health.se/wp-content/uploads/2018/01/AIDA-banner-smal.jpg"
 ---
+**This site is under development.
+Do not expect information you find here to be accurate.**

 Analytic Imaging Diagnostics Arena ([AIDA](https://medtech4health.se/aida)) is a Swedish arena for research and innovation on artificial intelligence, AI, for medical image analysis.
 Here, academia, healthcare and industry meet to